-Telecommuters are a relatively large percentage of the workforce: 17.50% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Butler telecommute to their jobs.
+Overall, about 43.14% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Overall, Butler’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.